ssic7i/she_stings/README.md

 # README #

-This unit contain some useful funcrions for work with strings in pascal/deplhi/fpc/lazarus
+This unit contain some useful functions for work with strings in pascal/delphi/fpc/Lazarus

 ### Functions: ###